ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a lively outdoor scene featuring a group of school children dressed in light blue shirts and dark blue pants or skirts, typical of school uniforms.
-The children are actively engaged with each other, with some standing, walking, and two children in wheelchairs being pushed by their peers.

-Key elements include:
-- Children holding hands, symbolizing friendship and support.
-- The two wheelchairs, which stand out prominently in the foreground, promoting inclusivity.
-- A yellow school bus parked in the background on the left side.
-- Trees and greenery in the background, suggesting the setting is a schoolyard or nearby area.
-- Other children and a few adults further in the background, indicating a busy, communal environment.

-There is no visible text on the image.
-The overall tone conveys a sense of community, inclusivity, and active participation among children of diverse abilities, aligning well with themes often highlighted in an annual development report related to education, inclusivity, or community development.
+The image shows a group of school children outside, with some walking and others using wheelchairs.
+They are all wearing matching school uniforms consisting of blue shirts, dark blue pants, and striped ties.
+In the foreground, a girl in a wheelchair is holding the hand of a boy walking beside her, while another boy pushes a different child in a wheelchair.
+Both the children in wheelchairs and those walking appear to be interacting and happy.

+The background includes more children, a yellow school bus, some greenery, and a small truck labeled "TATA."
+There is no visible text in the image itself, but the context suggests it is highlighting inclusivity and accessibility in education as part of an annual development report.
+The atmosphere is lively and positive, emphasizing togetherness and support among students with diverse mobility needs.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p47_img1.png)